fileshare-go/fileshare/README.md

 ```

 ## Using Docker?
-First download fileshare.docker.zip from releases and import this zip file to your docker
+First download `fileshare.docker.zip` from releases and import this zip file to your docker

+And download binary from `fileshare.tar.gz`, extract to fileshare

 Then run following commands:
 ``` sh